theonedev/onedev/readme.md

 ![replication](doc/images/replication.png)

-## Built-in Docker and Maven Registry (Enterprise Edition)
+## Built-in Docker/NPM/Maven Registry (Enterprise Edition)

-The out-of-box integration of packages (current support docker and maven, more to come), CI/CD, code and issues makes information cross-reference a lot easier.
+The out-of-box integration of packages (supports docker/npm/maven currently, more to come), CI/CD, code and issues makes information cross-reference a lot easier.
 For instance, different package versions can be compared to show code changes or fixed issues, published packages will be linked with CI/CD builds automatically etc